whatstheward/chuck-norris-trivia/README.md

 Chuck Norris Trivia is a simple application to learn fun facts about Chuck Norris.
 Get a random fact, or look for a specific fact with our search feature!

+To run the application, clone this repo to your local machine.
+Run `npm install` and `npm start`.

 This application is powered by [https://api.chucknorris.io](https://api.chucknorris.io)

 ## Available Scripts